Parkhurst (Harwood, Maryland)

-Parkhurst is a historic home at Harwood, Anne Arundel County, Maryland.
+Parkhurst is a historic home in Harwood, Anne Arundel County, Maryland.
 It is a large two-story frame house with a complex floor plan, reflecting the evolution of the dwelling.
-The original Gothic Revival vernacular, center-passage, double-pile plan house was constructed about 1848-1850 by Richard S. Mercer.
+The original Gothic Revival vernacular, center-passage, double-pile plan house was constructed about 1848–1850 by Richard S. Mercer.
 Alterations and additions were made in the early 20th century, giving the house a Neoclassical appearance.
 Also on the property are a timber framed mid-19th century smokehouse and an early-20th century frame tobacco barn.

 It was listed on the National Register of Historic Places in 2001.